Engineered yeast provide rare but essential pollen sterols for honeybees

 Abstract

-Honeybees, the world’s most important crop pollinators, are increasingly facing pollen starvation arising from agricultural intensification and climate change1.
-Frequent flowering dearth periods and high-density rearing conditions weaken colonies, often leading to their demise2.
-Beekeepers provide colonies with pollen substitutes, but these feeds cannot sustain brood production because they lack essential sterols found in pollen3,4.
-Here, we describe a technological breakthrough in honeybee nutrition with wide-reaching impacts on global food security.
-We first measured the quantity and proportion of sterols found in honeybee tissues.
-Using this information, we genetically engineered a strain of the oleaginous yeast, Yarrowia lipolytica, to produce a mixture of essential sterols for bees and incorporated it into an otherwise nutritionally complete diet.
-Colonies fed exclusively with this diet reared brood for significantly longer than those fed diets without suitable sterols.
-Incorporating sterol supplements into pollen substitutes using this method will enable honeybee colonies to produce brood in the absence of floral pollen.
-Optimized diets created with this yeast could also reduce competition between bee species for access to natural floral resources, stemming the decline of wild bee populations.
+Honeybees are important crop pollinators, but they increasingly face pollen starvation as a result of agricultural intensification and climate change1.
+Frequent flowering dearth periods and high-density rearing conditions weaken colonies, which often leads to their demise2.
+Beekeepers provide colonies with pollen substitutes, but these feeds do not sustain brood production because they lack essential sterols found in pollen3,4.
+Here we describe a technological advance in honeybee nutrition with wide-reaching impacts on global food security.
+We first measured the quantity and proportion of sterols present in honeybee tissues.
+Using this information, we genetically engineered a strain of the oleaginous yeast Yarrowia lipolytica to produce a mixture of essential sterols for bees and incorporated this yeast strain into an otherwise nutritionally complete diet.
+Colonies exclusively fed with this diet reared brood for significantly longer than those fed diets without suitable sterols.
+The use of this method to incorporate sterol supplements into pollen substitutes will enable honeybee colonies to produce brood in the absence of floral pollen.
+Optimized diets created using this yeast strain could also reduce competition between bee species for access to natural floral resources and stem the decline in wild bee populations.

 Item Type: | Article |